 Clean spills as soon as possible when something is spilled on the carpet because they can permanently discolour a carpet if left unattended for some time.

-Don’t walk on your carpet with shoes which may dirty and discolour it permanently, by dragging soil into the middle of the fibres where it will stay there until you clean your carpets.
+Don't wear shoes on your carpet, because they'll dirty and discolor it permanently!
+The soil that you drag into the middle of the fibres will stay there until you clean all-that's-left.

 Buy a mat in front of the entrance door so as to prevent dirt to spread to the rest of the room where a carpet is installed.

 Keep your carpet clean by washing it with warm water and cleansers at least once or twice a year.

 After vacuuming and cleaning it, make sure to leave it out in the sun for air drying.
 Again, do not walk on it with shoes when you are dry-cleaning your carpets though because soil mixed with cleaning solutions can permanently discolour your carpet and is difficult to remove.